Measuring risk contagion in financial networks with CoVaR: Measuring CoVaR

 \begin{remark} $\mbox{}$ \begin{itemize} \item[(a)] Although the logarithm is a slowly varying function, $\log(vt)/\log ( t)$ converges uniformly only on compact intervals.
-Hence, for the Gaussian dependence case, it seems that $h_\gamma^{\leftarrow}(v)/h^{-1}(v)$ may not converge uniformly on intervals of the form $\left(0,R\right]$ or $\left[L,\infty\right)$ for any $L,R>0$, thus we do not attempt verifying conditions (b) or (c) in \Cref{thm:bivCoVaRmain}. \item[(b)] The measure $\text{ECI}(Y_1|Y_2)=\frac{2}{1-\rho}-1$ is increasing in $\rho$ suggesting, not quite surprisingly that, as the Gaussian correlation $\rho$ increases, the tail dependence also gets stronger and hence, higher risk reserves are necessary. \end{itemize} \end{remark}
+Hence, for the Gaussian dependence case, it seems that $h_\gamma^{\leftarrow}(v)/h^{-1}(v)$ may not converge uniformly on intervals of the form $\left(0,R\right]$ or $\left[L,\infty\right)$ for any $L,R>0$, thus we do not attempt verifying conditions (b) or (c) in \Cref{thm:bivCoVaRmain}. \item[(b)] The measure $\text{ECI}(Y_1|Y_2)=\frac{2}{1-\rho}-1$ is increasing in $\rho$ suggesting, not quite surprisingly that, as the Gaussian correlation $\rho$ increases, the risk contagion measured by the CoVaR increases as well; in fact as $\rho$ increases from $-1$ to $1$, ECI increases from 0 to $\infty$. \end{itemize} \end{remark}